alan-turing-institute/Data-Study-Group-/IT documents/Data Provider PI user guide.md

 - :sleeping: Check you don't have *Do not Disturb* mode on.
 - :zap: You have to be SUPER FAST at acknowledging the notification on your app, since the access codes update every 30 seconds.
 - :confused: Sometimes just going through the steps again solves the problem

+## :microscope: How to transfer your data to a Turing Safe Haven